libretro/docs/docs/guides/controller-autoconfiguration.md

 input_r2_axis = "+5"
 ```

-Note: These variable values are examples and should not be directly copied to your configuration file.
+Note: A common mistake These variable values are examples and should not be directly copied to your configuration file.

 ###### Label variables
 The term "Analog" is included in the variable values for the analog inputs to clearly indicate that these inputs are analog in nature.